btraceio/btrace/README.md

 btrace
 ======

-BTrace - a safe, dynamic tracing tool for the Java platform
+A safe, dynamic tracing tool for the Java platform

 ## Version
 1.2